niogram/niogram/docs/README.md

 If the situation is worse than this then the language is either old, influential and bloated or poorly designed (or both).
-As already noted, apart from the subject of anguage implementation LL(k) properties of the grammar are very important from the standpoint of ease of comprehension of the language by its "speakers".
+As already noted, apart from the subject of language implementation LL(k) properties of the grammar are important from the standpoint of ease of comprehension of the language by its "speakers".
 Finding out which rules belong to which of the above categories is a crucially important task in parser development.
 Doing this by hand though is far from trivial.
 Even talented and experienced developers can easily make mistakes.
 NioGram on the other hand fully authomates the task and thus makes it cheap and error free.

 Parsing of the **LL(k)** rules can be easily implemented by hand in a recursive descent parser **if** the